EMSL-Computing/grip-tomo/README.md

 ---

 ### Citation
-Please cite this work if you use it:
+Please cite our publication and accompanying software if you use it:

 > George, A, Kim, DN, Moser, T, Gildea, IT, Evans, JE, Cheung, MS. Graph identification of proteins in tomograms (GRIP-Tomo).
 Protein Science.
 2023; 32( 1):e4538. https://doi.org/10.1002/pro.4538

+> George, A, Kim, DN, Moser, T, Gildea, IT, Evans, JE, Cheung, MS. EMSL-Computing/grip-tomo: Version 1.0.
+Zenodo; 2023. https://doi.org/10.5281/zenodo.17127842

 ---